 The upload is also not limited to irradiance data; it allows you to upload different weather factors (wind, air temperature, wind speed, wind direction, etc.), linking them to the anomalies on the site.

 By uploading weather data for the timestamp you scanned the anomaly, it gets included in that anomaly.

 Ok, cool, but what is the added value?

 One benefit is knowing that you performed your inspection with the minimum required amount of irradiance and detected the anomalies correctly.
 But the most important benefit is to be able to draw the correct conclusions.
 This is where temperature normalization comes in.

-When the irradiance level increases during an inspection, the temperature differences will also increase.
+The temperature differences will also increase when the irradiance level increases during an inspection.
 Without temperature normalization, it might seem like detected hotspots are more severe on a day with high irradiance.
 That means that once you start comparing the severity of hotspots to other operations (on the same site or different ones), it becomes hard to draw correct conclusions (i.e., the anomaly got worse, anomalies on this site are less severe than on other sites, etc.).

 Temperature normalization, however, allows you to compare results more accurately.